iodepo/odis-arch/_sources/indexing/dataservices.md

 ## Gleaner Data Services (DS)

-If you wish to work with a triplestore and wish to use the default app used by OIH you can use the compose file that sets up the Gleaner Data Services environment.
+If you wish to work with a triplestore and wish to use the default app used by ODIS you can use the compose file that sets up the Gleaner Data Services environment.

 This adds the Blazegraph triplestore to the configuration along with the object store.

-The details of the OIH data services are found in the [Data Services](dataservices.md) section.
+The details of the ODIS data services are found in the [Data Services](dataservices.md) section.

 ```{figure} ./images/gleaner2.png